 The Trust is included as an OPEB Trust Fund in the City's fiduciary funds.
-The Plan's financial statements are intended to present the financial position and changes in financial position of only those transactions attributable to the Plan and are not intended to present the financial position or changes in financial position of the City.
+The Plan's financial statements are intended to present the financial position and changes in financial position of only those transactions attributable to the Plan and are not intended to present the financial position, the changes in financial position, or, where applicable, the cash flows of the City.